Moment maps and cohomology of non-reductive quotients: Introduction

 Diagram \eqref{diagrammartinintro} provides a natural way to define a lift of a cohomology class on $X/\!/H$ to a class on $X/\!/T^H$: we say that $\tilde{a}\in H^*(X/\!/T^H)$ is a lift of $a\in H^*(X/\!/H)$ if $\pi^*a=i^*\tilde{a}$.

-\begin{thm}[\textbf{Integration formula}] Let $X$ be a smooth projective variety endowed with a well-adapted action of $H=U \rtimes R$ such that $H$-stability=$H$-semistability holds.
-Assume that the stabiliser in $H$ of a generic $x \in X$ is trivial.
+\begin{theorem}[\textbf{Integration formula}] Let $X$ be a smooth projective variety endowed with a well-adapted action of $H=U \rtimes R$ such that $H$-stability=$H$-semistability holds in the strong sense of Definition \ref{def:s=ss}.
 Given a cohomology class $a \in H^*(X/\!/H)$ with a lift $\tilde{a}\in H^*(X/\!/T^H)$, then